South Africa’s North & East Coast

 Day 7-8 Durban, South Africa - St. Lucia, South Africa

-You continue your journey to the town of St Lucia where you will spend the next two days.
-St. Lucia has a lot to offer: you can go on a boat trip on the estuary where you will get to see hippos and crocodiles just meters away.
-With a little luck you might even spot an elephant or nother animals coming to drink at the water’s edge.
-Alternatively you may choose to relax on the long and sandy beaches or to go for a walk along the coast.
+You continue your journey and drive on to the little town of St. Lucia on the St Lucia estuary and border the magnificent iSimangaliso Wetland Park.
+Here you will stay for two days at the St. Lucia Wetlands Guesthouse has a lot to offer; join a boat trip to see hippos and crocodiles.
+With a little luck you will even spot an elephant or another animal coming to drink at the water’s edge.
+Alternatively, you may choose to relax on the beache or to go for a walk.
 The area is also a paradise for bird enthusiasts as many hundred different types can be spotted.
-Between November and March the area is also great for turtle watching, as these fantastic creatures come to lay their eggs on the beach.
-You can also go to Cape Vidal which has great beaches and snorkelling spots.
-You will overnight at the St. Lucia Wetlands Guesthouse.
+Between November and March turtle come to lay their eggs in nests on the beach.
+Drive through iSimangaliso to Cape Vidal for excellent snorkelling and swimming.
+En route through the park you will see game and many wetland bird species.